-2.3 PWG Meetings
+255 2.3 PWG Meetings

-The annual face-to-face meeting schedule for the PWG is set in October of each year.
+256 The annual face-to-face meeting schedule for the PWG is set in October of each year.
 As a guideline, it is common to hold face-to-face meetings every 6 to 10 weeks with phone and web based conferencing during the interim.
-Face-to-face meetings are to be distributed geographically to try and distribute the travel burden among members.
-Meeting schedule and locations are determined through a proposal / concensus process and no other specific process or guarantees are implied., and should be held approximately every 6 to 10 weeks, as needed.
+Face-257 258 to-face meetings are to be distributed geographically to try and distribute the travel burden among members.
+Meeting 259 schedule and locations are determined through a proposal / consensus process and no other specific process or 260 guarantees are implied.
 Meeting location details are to be published at least 4 weeks in advance of meetings.
-New documents must not be introduced under any circumstances less than 1 week prior to a face-to-face as this only leads to confusion and ineffective meeting results.

-260 Decisions made at PWG administrative, business, or plenary meetings require a simple majority, 1 vote per member 261 organization.
+New documents must not be introduced under any circumstances less than 1 week prior to a face-to-face as this only 261 leads to confusion and ineffective meeting results.
+Decisions made at PWG administrative, business, or plenary 262 263 meetings require a simple majority, 1 vote per member organization.